SIRC Researcher/Practitioner Match Grants

 Developed by SIRC, SPORTDiscus is the leading bibliographic database for sport and physical activity-related research, featuring millions of records from journals, books, dissertations and more.
 SIRC subscribers have access to SPORTDiscus and the latest sport and physical activity-related research.

 SIRC’s annual Sport Canada Research Initiative (SCRI) Conference profiles research funded through the Sport Participation Research Initiative (SPRI) – a joint initiative of Sport Canada and the Social Sciences and Humanities Research Council.
 SPRI supports the goals of the Canadian Sport Policy by funding research relating to enhancing sport participation, and the outcomes thereof, in Canada.

 Check out highlights from the 2019 conference here.

-SIRC brings together Canada’s sport system each summer for a hands-on workshop to advance concussion in sport.
+SIRC brings together Canada’s sport system for a hands-on workshop to advance concussion in sport.
 Content focuses on the mobilization of research and thought leadership to advance policy and practice relating to concussion management and prevention in Canada.